Apple supplier Skyworks forecasts revenue above estimates

 A number of U.S. chipmakers have in recent weeks suggested demand for chips from various industries, including automobiles and network equipment, was falling across regions — particularly Asia and Europe.

-Skyworks, whose clients include Samsung Electronics Co Ltd, forecast an adjusted profit of $1.18 per share and revenue of $770 million (486.29 million pounds) for the quarter ending December.
+Skyworks, whose clients include Samsung Electronics Co Ltd, forecast an adjusted profit of $1.18 per share and revenue of $770 million for the quarter ending December.

 Analysts on average were expecting a profit of $1.08 per share on revenue of $737.7 million, according to Thomson Reuters I/B/E/S.